-We also have a big focus on promoting the love of books and reading with our children and families.
+We have a big focus on promoting the love of books and reading with our children and families.
 We invest a large amount of money on offering a wide range of books, well-resourced reading corners, Kindles and I-pads and links on our website to promote the love of reading.
-We were all extremely excited when we opened our new School Library last year and it has been a great success.
+We have a lovely School Library too!

 English and topic skills are intertwined throughout the whole curriculum.
 This strong link ensures learning connections and high level literacy skills are evident in all areas.
 The large class portfolios and year group web notebooks shared on our website, give an insight into the outcomes gained by using this approach to learning.
 Mathematics and Science are also closely linked and used in this way.

 As important as our core skills and embedding basic skills, is the importance of developing the social, moral, cultural, spiritual awareness, along with our emotional literacy skills.
-This PSHE aspect underpins our curriculum.
-Jigsaw is a programme which incorporates all of these PSHE elements as well as several aspects of safeguarding and the protective curriculum.
-Jigsaw connects various elements together, such as our assembly themes, songs, vision, awards and together with the weekly lesson for each class, really addresses the key challenges that face our young people.
+This PSHE aspect underpins our curriculum and our Jigsaw theme throughout school connects various elements together.
 As well as threading these elements continuously throughout our curriculum, we also have focus weeks, these include: Anti-Bullying Week, Black History Week, Safety Week, an International Study Week, Human Values, LGBT+, Fair Trade, Green Environmental Day, etc. Many of these outcomes are shared with parents.
 We also promote the ‘Forest Schools’ approach to support and develop the children’s emotional literacy skills and well-being.

 We place a large emphasis on the environment and outdoor learning.
 We have a number of farm visits a year in order to educate our children about food and farming.
 We expect every child to be able to cook within school for at least 12 hours per year, using locally sourced produce – some of which come from our own school crops.
 Children take part in gardening activities and classes are timetabled to work with our School Gardener throughout the year, as well as taking place in class gardening activities.
 We have an excellent outdoor classroom with chickens and a range of resources to enhance learning.
 Each class uses our outdoor classroom at least once a fortnight.

-We also encourage all of our Year 6 children to take part in a week long, outdoor education residential, in the second week of the academic year.
+We encourage all of our Year 6 children to take part in a week long, outdoor education residential.
 This is heavily subsidised by school and it forms a key part of the Year 6 curriculum, along with building excellent relationships.
 There are several other residential visits which are offered each year, including Cober Hill, London and Lineham Farm.
-We also place great emphasis on visits and visitors to enhance the curriculum.
-All topics start with a visit or visitor to help hook in our children and provide them with a greater context – e.g. for the Year 3 Egyptian topic, we have an Egyptian Day with an outside agency to show the children what it meant to be an Egyptian – this is one example of many.
+We place great emphasis on visits and visitors to enhance the curriculum.
+Topics start with a visit or visitor, where possible, to hook in our children and provide them with a greater context.

-We offer a wide range of after school clubs every night of the week and a three-week long Summer School every year to encourage learning outside of the school day.
+We offer a wide range of after school clubs and Easter/Summer Schools to encourage learning outside of the school day.

 The Primary National Curriculum